 Knurling is the process by which repeated patterns are cut or rolled onto a material.
-Normally this is accomplished on a lathe or on a rolling machine.
-Knurling is most commonly used to allow for the end-user of a product to have an improved grip on the product by creating indentations on a smooth surface.
+Normally this is accomplished on a lathe or a rolling machine.
+Knurling is most commonly used to allow the end-user of a product to have an improved grip on the product by creating indentations on a smooth surface.

-To ensure satisfactory knurl application, knurl band thickness should not extend beyond one full diameter of the part being rolled.
+To ensure satisfactory knurl application, knurl band thickness should not extend beyond one full diameter of the rolled part.
 This ensures that sufficient force concentration exists to implement a satisfactory result.
 In addition to ensuring a satisfactory end product, costs may be reduced by preventing excessive tolerance requirements in the knurled area.
-Design engineers should avoid excessive tolerance specifications.
-Knurls should be specified according to function and general density as knurling is an inexact process.
-Excessive tolerance requirements will significantly increase both tooling and processing costs.

 If